tiganii/wallet-management-app/README.md

 ```bash
     php artisan serve
 ```
-- Run the queue to send notification
+- Run the queue to run the event listeners and send notifications to users
 ```bash
     php artisan queue:work
 ```